brick/ftp/README.md

 - `$localFile` can be either a `string` containing the local file name, or a `resource` containing a file pointer
 - `$remoteFile` is the path of the file on the FTP server

-This method accepts 2 additional, and optional, parameters:
+This method accepts 2 additional, optional parameters:

 - `$mode`: `FTP_BINARY` (default) or `FTP_ASCII` (see below for an explanation)
 - `$resumePos`: the position in the remote file to start downloading from (default `0`)